-Another option is to consider selling your car to a junkyard; they buy junk vehicles so that they can strip them and resell parts to various repair shops and other parties.
-You should note that just as the car dealers, junk yards seek to buy vehicles at the lowest prices possible to increase their profit margins.
+Another option is to consider selling your car to a junkyard or Nissan Wreckers Sydney; they buy junk vehicles so that they can strip them and resell parts to various repair shops and other parties.
+You should note that just as car dealers, junk yards seek to buy vehicles at the lowest prices possible to increase their profit margins.
 There are many junkyards, and researching them might secure you a good deal; some offer free towing services hence increasing what you’ll salvage.

 On the other hand, scrap yards are interested in the scrap metal your car can get them.
 They buy junk cars by their weight; you can do a rough estimate as to what to expect.

 Another option is to donate your car.
 While this option will not earn you direct cash, you stand to benefit from tax cuts at a future date.
 This is because you will be able to remove your car’s value from your taxes.
 Ensure to donate to a reputable charity recognized by the IRS.